clewis10/clewis10OLD.github.io/_posts/2020-4-27-joblistings.md

 ### [Security Engineer, AWS Security](https://www.linkedin.com/jobs/view/security-engineer-aws-security-at-amazon-web-services-aws-1807953450/?utm_campaign=google_jobs_apply&amp;utm_source=google_jobs_apply&amp;utm_medium=organic)
 **Amazon Web Services**

+#### My Interest

+This is a similar boat to Google.
+I think it would be a incredible learning experience to work for AWS and help maintain some of the most important cloud infrastructure.
+AWS is used by a vast majority of the market, I believe it's something like all the other cloud providers combined still have less market share than AWS.
+This means that AWS has some of the most advanced tech to be able to work with, although it does come with working for a big organization.

+#### Job Description

 **Description**

 At Amazon Web Services (AWS), Security is our highest priority.
 The AWS Security team is responsible for the security of services offered by AWS.
 We are looking for a passionate, innovative, results oriented engineers.
 AWS Security is responsible for driving innovative enhancements that raise the bar for how AWS employees interact with resources, systems, and data.
 At AWS' scale, we must invent new security tools to enable system administrators and developers to build rapidly, while maintaining least privileged access.
 The successful candidate is one who loves working directly with software developers to understand their systems, and dives through data and designs to develop secure solutions that enable developers to operate more quickly.
 You are passionate about the security of the cloud and you want to solve real business problems.
 We have a team culture that encourages innovation and we expect team members and management alike to take high degree of ownership for their program vision and execution of ideas.
 You will have the opportunity to engage with systems that are at the cutting edge of technology.
 You will work directly with AWS service teams, infrastructure and administrative teams to identify opportunities to improve AWS’ security posture.
 You will design and build tooling and work with service owners and cutting edge technology to develop innovative solutions to complex technical challenges.
 You can prioritize well and have a consistent track record of delivery.
 You can handle multiple competing priorities in a fast-paced environment.